ds-modules/curriculum-guide/technology/computer-resources.md

 Connector course classrooms do NOT have computers for student use.
 Students who need access to a computer can borrow a Chromebook from Moffitt Library for the semester.
 You can read more about this program [here](https://data.berkeley.edu/news/data-science-students-can-borrow-laptops-semester).

+### Availability

 As of 10/30/17, we have 26 total machines.
 Of these:

 * 9 are available
 * 12 are checked out
 * 5 are in repair

-### Check Availability

-To check the availability of laptops:
+To check the availability of laptops at the current time:

 1. Go to [http://oskicat.berkeley.edu/search/r](http://oskicat.berkeley.edu/search/r)
 2. Search for "CS C8"